-The double-handled cheese knife is best for cutting perfect cubes or strips of semi-hard cheeses for snacks and party trays.
+It is best for cutting perfect cubes or strips of semi-hard cheeses for snacks and party trays.
 Because you operate the knife with two hands, your fingers stay away from the cutting edge.
-This way you can easily and safely, with a rocking motion, cut straight pieces from the cheese.
+This way, you can easily and safely, with a rocking motion, cut straight pieces from the cheese.

 Note: I get really excited about cheese and wine, so it’s difficult for me to be brief when there is so much wonderful information to share!

 You can buy them here: Best Sellers in Cheese Knives

 - A Complete Guide to Plan an Unforgettable Wine & Cheese Party